Back to National Guide

 What's Included in the Price

 • Site assessment.
-Inspection of the cable route, wall construction, and switchboard capacity.
+Inspection of the cable route, wall construction (brick veneer, double-brick, or timber), underground obstacles, and switchboard capacity.
+Your electrician will also calculate voltage drop on longer runs.

 • Cable run.
-Surface-mount conduit along external walls, underground in conduit, or a combination depending on route and distance.
-All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths for underground cable.
+UV-stabilised surface-mount conduit along external walls, underground in orange heavy-duty conduit, or a combination depending on route and distance.
+All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths of 300mm in conduit and warning tape above the cable path.

 • Trenching.
 For underground cable runs.
-Digging, conduit at compliant depth, backfill, and route marking.
+Digging, conduit at compliant depth, backfill, compaction, and route marker tape.

 • Certificate of Electrical Safety.
-Required by ESV for all prescribed electrical work in Victoria.
+Required by Energy Safe Victoria (ESV) for all prescribed electrical work in Victoria.

 What Affects the Cost

 • Distance from power source.
 The single biggest cost driver.
-A nearby outlet through one wall is a straightforward job.
-Long underground runs to back-of-block structures are full projects.
+A nearby outlet through one wall is a half-day job.
+Long underground runs of 15–25 metres to back-of-block structures are full projects requiring trenching and potentially heavier gauge cable.

 • Brick veneer walls.
 Melbourne's dominant construction type.
-Drilling through brick veneer is standard but slower than timber.
-Double-brick in older suburbs is harder again.
+Core-drilling through brick veneer is routine but slower than timber.
+Double-brick in older suburbs (Brunswick, Coburg, Preston) takes longer again.

 • Underground conditions.
 Melbourne's clay soils are heavy to dig but generally stone-free.
-Tree roots from established gardens can complicate trenching routes.
-Cable sizing must comply with AS/NZS 3008 voltage drop limits, which may require heavier gauge cable on runs over 20 metres.
+Tree roots from established gardens, particularly in leafy eastern suburbs, can complicate trenching routes and force cable rerouting.
+Cable sizing must comply with AS/NZS 3008 voltage drop limits, requiring 4mm² or 6mm² cable on runs over 20 metres.

 • Switchboard capacity.
-Older Melbourne homes often have full switchboards.
+Older Melbourne homes (1950s–1980s builds) often have full switchboards.
 Adding a new outdoor circuit may trigger a switchboard upgrade.

 • Number of outlets.
-Multiple weatherproof points along a fence line or around a deck cost more but are cheaper per point than individual call-outs.
+Multiple weatherproof points along a fence line or around a deck cost more in total but are cheaper per point than individual call-outs.

-A weatherproof powerpoint mounted on a brick veneer wall near an existing indoor circuit sits toward $1,450.
-An underground cable run of 20 metres or more to a detached bungalow, with trenching through an established garden, clay soil, a dedicated sub-board, and a heritage overlay requiring painted conduit, pushes toward $4,300.
+A weatherproof GPO mounted on a brick veneer wall near an existing indoor circuit, with a short cable run through one wall, sits toward $1,450.
+An underground cable run of 20 metres or more to a detached bungalow, with trenching through established garden clay, a dedicated sub-board, heavy-gauge cable for voltage drop, and heritage overlay compliance requiring painted conduit, pushes toward $4,300.

 Melbourne-Specific Considerations

-Melbourne's housing, climate, and regulatory environment create specific considerations for outdoor power work.
+Melbourne's housing stock, volatile climate, and distinctive regulatory environment create specific considerations for outdoor power work.

-Brick veneer suburbs.
-Box Hill, Glen Waverley, Reservoir, Templestowe.
-Brick veneer is the standard external wall type.
-Cable routing through the external skin requires core-drilling through brick, then patching and sealing the penetration against weather.
-It is routine work for Melbourne electricians but adds time compared to timber-framed construction.
+Brick veneer suburbs and wall penetrations.
+Box Hill, Glen Waverley, Reservoir, Templestowe, Ringwood.
+Brick veneer is Melbourne's standard external wall type, and cable routing through the external skin requires core-drilling through brick, then patching and sealing the penetration against weather.
+This is routine work for Melbourne electricians but adds 15–20 minutes per penetration compared to timber-framed construction.
+Double-brick in older inner suburbs adds more time again.
 Melbourne's distribution network is split across CitiPower (inner CBD), Powercor (western suburbs), and United Energy (south-east), so the relevant distributor depends on your suburb.

-Detached garages and bungalows.
+Detached garages, bungalows, and workshops.
 Many Melbourne homes have detached structures at the rear of the block that were built without power.
-Running a dedicated circuit from the house to a back garage or workshop is one of the most common outdoor power jobs.
-Underground cable runs of 15 to 25 metres are typical, requiring trenching through established gardens.
+Running a dedicated circuit from the house to a back garage or workshop is one of the city's most common outdoor power jobs.
+Underground cable runs of 15–25 metres are typical, requiring trenching through established gardens.
+A detached workshop with a sub-board, multiple GPOs, and lighting typically runs $1,500–$4,000 depending on distance and soil conditions.
+If you need three-phase power for heavy equipment (welders, large compressors), the sub-board and cable sizing increase substantially.

 Hiring a Licensed Electrician in VIC